Venus in the morning sky 2018 - 2019 Animated

 Think of it this way.
 Imagine that we are in a racecar (Earth), on the inside track (circular), with another racecar (Mars) on the outside track.
 The inner racecar is behind the outer.
 As we catch up and surpass the outer racecar, we notice that the outer car is slowing down, relative to us, and eventually starts moving backward.
 Eventually, the outer car resumes its forward motion.
 Simple!

 Mars reaches its closest approach to Earth on July 31st.
 On the 27th, Mars will be at opposition, or when Earth and Mars will be in a straight line with the Sun.
 This opposition is the closest Earth and Mars has been since August 2003!

 The Big Dipper on June 5th as seen from Australia and USA.
 What a big difference!

 A friend of mine in Australia, and I, took a picture of the Big Dipper on the same night (June 2017).
 Near summer twilight was interfering with me which is why my photo was brighter and blue, while late fall allowed my friend to take his photo soon after sunset.
-Because of the curvature of the Earth, springtime (or late fall for my friend in this case) is the only time the Big Dipper can be seen in Australia.
-Of course, in the northern hemisphere, the dipper can be seem all night long, all year long, because it is circumpolar.
+Because of the curvature of the Earth, springtime (or late fall for my friend in this case) is the only time the Big Dipper can be seen in Australia during the evening hours.
+Of course, in the mid to north latitudes, the dipper can be seen all night long, and all year long, because it is circumpolar.
 And, of course, the north star (Polaris) cannot be seen in Australia.